CodeOS99/MotionMasher/README.md

 The training zone is there to help you train, and also gives a small boost to your stats.

 Be very careful in the shop!
 There is a 0.5s cooldown on purchasing anythign from the shop, and you also need to very carefully and slowly close and open your hands in order to confirm your purchase.

+Click on any of the 'Quit' buttons on the screen, or press q to close the game.